-You will find daikons in the market year-round, but spring daikons will taste more peppery than fall and winter daikons while summer daikons can be pungent.
+Daikons come to harvest in the spring and fall.
+Spring daikons will taste more peppery than fall and winter daikons.
+Daikons harvested in summer can be pungent.

-Serve.
-Daikon can be served raw or cooked.
-Here are a few suggestions:
+- Daikon can be served raw or cooked.

 - Serve slivered, diced, sliced and added to relishes, salads, or crudités.

-- Serve thin sliced with carrots and sesame.
+- Serve thinly sliced with carrots and sesame.